-You may renew your driver's license as early as six months prior to the expiration date on your license.
+You may renew your driver's license as early as one year prior to the expiration date on your license.

 DMV will mail you a renewal application prior to the expiration date of your driver's license, or you can opt to receive an electronic renewal reminder.
-If you choose to receive your renewal notice by mail, be sure to update your address with DMV.
+If you choose to receive your renewal notice by mail, make sure that your current address is on file with DMV.
+If your address has changed, then update your address with DMV.

 The renewal fee is the same as the licensing fee.
 For example, an 8-year driver's license with no classes or endorsements costs $32.
 You may pay your fees with cash, money order, check, debit card, or major credit card.